A New Year’s Party, A Fired Bouncer, And A Fatal Beating

 The court went on to consider whether Brannigan was negligent for hiring the bouncers in the first place.
 It is true that several of the employees had criminal histories – including Mr. Suttle.
 However, the court said, “a claim of negligent hiring or retention requires actual or constructive knowledge by the employer that would make the specific wrongful conduct perpetrated by an employee predictable.”
 In other words, it may be predictable for a person with a history of drunk driving to drink before acting as a valet, or a person with an assault charge to get physical while working as a bouncer.
 The court said that vicarious liability would not apply when an employee’s misconduct goes beyond what someone would expect from his or her previous behavior.

 In response to the family’s claim that Brannigan’s should have trained its employees better, the court said:

 “We accept for the sake of argument that Brannigan’s training and supervision were grossly incompetent or nonexistent.
 That would strongly suggest that sooner or later a patron was going to get hurt fighting with the staff on-site or while being removed from the premises.
 That would still not predict security staff chasing an ejected patron down the street and beating him fatally.
 Such outrageous conduct and loss of self-control is such a radical departure from expected social norms that we very much doubt businesses commonly perceive a need to craft rules and training against that degree of blatantly obvious criminal misconduct.”

 A bar owner can sometimes be held responsible when patrons and employees “take it outside”.
 However, establishing vicarious liability will depend on the specific details of the case, and what the employer should have known before the fight went down.

 The Cronin Law Firm has experienced attorneys to aid with whatever legal issue you’re facing.
-If you have been injured due to another person’s misconduct, contact The Cronin Law Firm today to schedule a consultation.
+If you have been injured due to another person’s misconduct in Michigan, contact The Cronin Law Firm today to schedule a consultation.